Fairness in Women's Sports Act: Scientific criticism

 Joshua D. Safer, MD, the executive director of the Mount Sinai Center for Transgender Medicine and Surgery asserts that transgender people are at great risk for not exercising due to a fear of discrimination or being "outed".
 Given the mental and physical benefits of exercise Safer believes that encouraging transgender people to participate in athletics should be an important health priority.
 Safer also offered expert testimony in Hecox v Little, where he attested to consensus in the medical community which posits the difference in testosterone between elite male and female athletes is what drives the differences in performance.
 He also asserts that many cisgender women naturally have testosterone outside what is considered normal for cisgender women.
 Additionally, Safer asserts that the Idaho bill unnecessarily excludes transgender girls and women who began hormone therapy before puberty.
 These girls have the same levels of hormones as cis girls when they go through puberty and develop "typically female" muscle and bone structure.
 He further maintains that after a transgender woman lowers her level of testosterone there is no reason why her physical characteristics should be treated differently than those of cisgender women as it relates to athletic performance.

 An article published in Sports Medicine by Bethany Alice Jones, Jon Arcelus, Walter Pierre Bouman, and Emma Haycraft claims to be the first systematic review of literature as it concerns the participation of transgender athletes and subsequent policies.
 They assert there is no research that proves transgender female athletes have any advantage during any stage of their transition.
 They argue that the existing research on transgender athletes is mainly qualitative and thus does not lend itself to generalization.

+Supreme Court

+In April 2020, a month after Idaho enacted the first "Fairness in Women's Sports Act", the American Civil Liberties Union, the law firm Cooley LLP, and the nonprofit organization Legal Voice on behalf of four plaintiffs: a transgender student at Boise State University who wished to compete on women's teams, a cisgender high school student concerned about invasive "sex verification" testing, and the high schooler's parents.

+The plaintiffs won in district court and the Court of Appeals for the Ninth Circuit.
+Idaho then appealed to the United States Supreme Court.
+The Supreme Court consolidated the case with West Virginia v.
+B. P. J., a case challenging a similar law in West Virginia, and heard arguments in January 2026.

+On June 30, 2026, the Supreme Court sided with the state governments.
+Justice Brett Kavanaugh wrote, “Consistent with Title IX and the Equal Protection Clause, we hold that the States may maintain women’s and girls’ sports for biological females.
+They may determine eligibility for women’s and girls’ sports based on biological sex.
+The Constitution and Title IX do not require an overhaul of women’s and girls’ sports throughout America.”